surfly/docs/tutorial/chapter1.md

 After the session ends, we will display a survey in a pop-up window.
 This is a useful way of getting feedback from the session.

 We use the 'end_of_session_popup_url' option to point to the url of our survey page.
-Again, we add this as an option in settings:
+Again, we add this as an option in the 'settings' variable:

 ``` javascript
 var settings={widgetkey:'**your api key**', block_until_agent_joins: false, end_of_session_popup_url: "https://example.com/survey"};
 ```